VedantCodes30/movie-app-vercel/README.md

 - Each trending movie shows its poster and ranking.
 - Click on any trending poster to view detailed information.

+### 2. Most Searched

+- Below the search, you’ll find a **Trending Movies** section.
+- Each trending movie shows its poster and ranking.
+- Click on any trending poster to view detailed information.

 ### 3. All Movies

 - Scroll down to see **All Movies** based on your search or popular movies.